Mitu Khurana– A Mother’s Ongoing Battle for Justice

 But her story is not over.
 Her battle for justice in the courts has been met by threats of rape and murder against her and of kidnapping against her daughters.
 We asked Mitu to write this post updating us on where her case stands in the courts and how her ongoing struggle for justice is going.

 We are safe and away from violence.
 Otherwise in the courts, it’s a long perhaps never ending battle.
 The accused are rich and powerful.
 They have the powers to influence the authorities.
-I am very A-mother-fights-to-save-her-daughtersvery far away from attaining my goal.
+I am very very far away from attaining my goal.

 Any change, if it happens, can be through the youth, if they are sensitized by people who themselves are sensitive to such problems.
 Until then, perhaps only international pressure and intervention by UN to stop the gendercide can save us.